Business Deductions for Work-Related Education

 Allowing Full Deductions for All Educational Expenses Could Increase Allocative Efficiency

 Why not make all education fully tax-deductible, even if it leads to a new career?
 Why?
 Because the economy would work more efficiently.
 Aren't employers always complaining that there are not enough qualified people for their jobs?
-Much unemployment — specifically, structural unemployment — results from the fact that employers require specific skills, but there is not enough people with those skills to fill those positions, so the economy suffers as a result.
+Much unemployment — specifically, structural unemployment — results because employers require specific skills, but not enough people with those skills are available to fill those positions, so the economy suffers as a result.